-2-2 The Brouwer Fixed Point Theorem
+2-2.
+The Brouwer Fixed Point Theorem

 L.E.J.
 Brouwer (1881-1966) is a famous Dutch mathematician, who worked in topology, measure theory and complex analysis.
 He proved a number of mathematical theorems including what mathematicians later called the Brouwer fixed point theorem.
-Probably to his surprise, the powerful theorem failed to be fixed at the field of pure mathematics, influencing beyond the mathematical border to a variety of applied areas such as general equilibrium analysis in economic science.

 In what follows, let us briefly explain the Brouwer fixed point theorem.
 Let us consider a set X and a function f from X to X, namely a transformation of X into itself.
-We find it very interesting to find the existence of an element $x^$ such that $x^=f(x^)$ , namely, an element which does not move in the transformation.
-Such an element is particularly named a fixed point of the function f.
-4)
+We find it very interesting to find the existence of an element x^ such that $x^ = f(x^)$, namely, an element which does not move in the transformation.
+Such an element is particularly named a fixed point of the function f.4)

-Let us assume that X is a non-empty, compact, convex set of $\mathbb{R}^n$ , then n-th dimensional real space.
+Let us assume that X is a non-empty, compact, convex set of R^n , then n-th dimensional real space.
 It is well-known that in the real space, a compact set is equivalent to a bounded and closed set.
 If we consider a unit closed interval [0, 1], it is indeed non-empty, compact, and convex.
 For an illustrative purpose, let us consider the following continuous function from [0, 1] into itself.